spekulatius/PHPScraper/websites/examples/scrape-images.md

 # Scraping Images

-Scraping the images from a website follows a similar approach as the other examples.
-Images can be parsed with details such as tag attributes or only as an URL list.
+Scraping the images &amp; photos from a website follows a similar approach as the other examples.
+All graphics such as images, photos and infographics can be parsed with details such as tag attributes or only as an URL list.

 ## Scraping Image URLs

-The following example parses a web-page for images and returns absolute URLs as an array.
+The following example parses a web-page for images and returns absolute image URLs as an array.

 ```PHP
 $web = new \spekulatius\phpscraper();